 What happens if the loan contract is violated?

-On the lender side, it is rare that loan agreements are violated.
+On the lender side, it’s rare that loan agreements are violated.
 However, lenders that engage in predatory lending practices or illegal debt collection practices could be violating state and federal laws that expressly forbid these kinds of activities.
-Skrabanek said such things may not violate the loan contract but may be punishable under regulations like the Fair Debt Collection Practices Act.
+Skrabanek said such things may not violate the loan contract but may be punishable under regulations such as the Fair Debt Collection Practices Act.

 Common legal terms